bryceamacker/terraform-mgmt-bootstrap/README.md

 This script should never need running a second time even if the other management resources are modified

-# Management / Hub Resource Deployment
+# Management Resource Deployment

-The deployment of the rest of the shared management hub resources is done via Terraform, and the various .tf files in the root of this repo.
+The deployment of the rest of the shared management resources is done via Terraform, and the various .tf files in the root of this repo.

 - From bash run `./deploy.sh`